 Dr. Walker’s clients have included corporations, government agencies, sports leagues, industry associations, unions and individuals.
 His case experience spans a variety of industries including but not limited to agriculture, sports, energy, financial services, education, healthcare, manufacturing, natural resources, professional services, real estate and transportation.

 Dr. Walker has been retained by plaintiffs and defendants alike.
 For example, on the plaintiff side, Dr. Walker recently worked for the U.S. Postal Service to estimate damages in its breach of contract and False Claims Act suit against Lance Armstrong.
 On the defendant side, Dr. Walker testified regarding competitive effects in a class action alleging restraint of trade in the shell egg industry.

-Prior to joining Economists Incorporated, Dr. Walker had been a strategy consultant.
+Prior to joining Secretariat Economists, Dr. Walker had been a strategy consultant.
 Before that, he was a visiting research fellow at the Federal Reserve Bank of Boston.
 There, he participated in antitrust enforcement and conducted research concerning the commercial banking industry.